 In order to practice any beauty treatment, a minimum of an NVQ level 3 (or equivalent) is required by law, as is an up-to-date listing on the Healthcare Register.
 You should also have training in using your laser machine, and it’s advised that you take a first aid and CPR course.

 Therapists who wish to carry out laser hair removal need insurance – public liability and professional indemnity, and if you plan to employ staff, you’ll also need employer liability insurance.
-Although at first glance, the insurance market looks like a minefield, specialist companies, such as Browne Jacobson, deliver reliable, first-class advice, allowing you to plan your business with confidence.

 It’s necessary to check with your local council regarding their particular licencing laws.
 If you are required to be licenced, they will need to check your premises for any health and safety rule violations, before granting a certificate.
 As you plan to carry out laser treatments, you should also register with the Care Quality Commission.